Statisticians work in fields such as:

 In research, statisticians work with other professionals to plan and conduct studies and experiments.
 For example, statisticians involved in medical research work with clinicians, such as physicians and nurses, to investigate the causes of disease, and assess new drugs and medical treatments.

-Duties of statisticians are similar to those of data miners.
-For more information, see the Data Miner occupational profile.
+Duties of statisticians are similar to those of data scientists.
+For more information, see the Data Scientist occupational profile.